 Under our Management Agreement, we pay a Base Management Fee and Incentive Compensation to our Manager.
 Upon consummation of this offering, our Management Agreement will be amended and restated to revise the Base Management Fee and Incentive Compensation payable to our Manager as specified below.
-Any compensation previously earned by our Manager for services rendered prior to the consummation of this offering shall be calculated and payable pursuant to the terms of, and in accordance with, our Manager for services rendered on or after the date of consummation of this offering shall be calculated and payable pursuant to this offering shall be calculated and payable pursuant of this offering shall be calculated and payable pursuant to the terms of, all compensation earned by our Manager for services rendered on or after the date of consummation of this offering shall be calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement, as amended and restated.
-Pursuant to our Manager and its affiliates paid or incurred on our behalf.
+Any compensation previously earned by our Manager for services rendered prior to the consummation of this offering shall be calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement as currently in effect.
+Upon consummation of this offering, all compensation earned by our Manager for services rendered on or after the date of consummation of this offering shall be calculated and payable pursuant to the terms of, and in accordance with, our Management Agreement, as amended and restated.
+Pursuant to our Management Agreement, we are also obligated to reimburse our Manager or its affiliates for certain expenses of our Manager and its affiliates paid or incurred on our behalf.
 We may also grant equity-based awards and incentives to our Manager and other eligible awardees under our 2020 Stock Incentive Plan from time to time.
 For the period beginning on July 31, 2020 (date of commencement of operations) and ending on September 30, 2020, we paid our Manager a Base Management Fee of \$142,067, which was net of a Base Management Fee Rebate of \$84,167.
 Our Manager has agreed to waive the Incentive Compensation for the period from July 31, 2020 (date of commencement of operations) through December 31, 2020.